kcybulski/prosody-modules/mod_storage_appendmap/README.markdown

 This allows changes to individual keys to be written without needing to write out the entire object again, but reads would grow gradually larger as it still needs to read old overwritten keys.
-This may be suitable for eg rosters where individual contacts are changed at a time.
+This may be suitable for e.g. rosters where individual contacts are changed at a time.
 In theory, this could also allow rolling back changes.

 Requires 0.10